 - If the whole family gets involved, it provides an opportunity for families to read together during the summer.

-- Commitment and time management are part of advanced courses; summer reading sets that bar early on as to the level of rigor expected from the course.
+- Commitment and time management are part of an advanced course; summer reading sets that bar early on regarding the level of rigor expected from the course.

 - Students wait until the last minute or do not read at all, and they start the year frustrated and in a slump.

 - Students who matriculate into a school during the first week or the beginning of the school year are already behind in their reading and performance.

 - If the reading and/or project is too difficult or not planned well, everyone will start the year discouraged.